What Is Discontinuation Syndrome And What Should I Do About It?

 Is Discontinuation Syndrome The Same As Withdrawal?

-The reason for the change is that what happens is different from the withdrawal you have from an addictive drug.
+The reason for the change is that what happens is different from the withdrawal effect you have from an addictive drug.
 Antidepressants aren't addictive.
 People who are on them don't engage in drug-seeking behaviors.

 What happens with discontinuation syndrome is that the brain doesn't have the medication it's accustomed to having to help perform its normal function in mood control.
-When the medication is no longer there, the natural processes have to take back over the job completely.
+When the medication is no longer there, the neural natural processes must take back over the job completely.
 This can happen gradually and relatively painlessly when your doctor tapers down the dose, or it can happen abruptly, which causes the symptoms of discontinuation syndrome.

 Symptoms Of Discontinuation Syndrome